-In yesterday’s reading from Philemon I was struck by S. Paul’s peaceful and joyful tone.
+S. Paul’s tone in the epistle is remarkably peaceful and joyful.
 An old man alone in prison, it seems that Onesimus has been sent to him as a consolation.
 He says that Onesimus has become a son to him, and is as dear to him as his own heart, “whom I would have retained with me.”
 But he sends him away quite joyfully.
 In his place I would have found plenty of excuses to keep him with me.
 After all, I am in prison, I need Onesimus far more than Philemon.
 Moreover, it is hardly fitting that Philemon, a Christian, should keep another Christian as a slave; he ought not to return.
 I think it is often the case that while fooling myself into thinking that I am giving everything to God, I am in fact finding excuses to retain some little consolation for myself. (“Lord, I give everything to you, I shall even forgive so-and-so, but not till tomorrow, today I need to savor my anger… This little consolation I must have..”)

 Perhaps we do not have the same tranquil joy in the faith that Paul has, because we are always trying to retain something for ourselves.
-I think this is the key to yesterdays Gospel: “If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea and his own life also, he cannot be my disciple.”
+I think this is the key to the Gospel: “If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea and his own life also, he cannot be my disciple.”
 We must “hate” everything in which we are tempted to seek our consolation apart from the Lord.
 The two parables that our Lord gives in explanation have puzzled me for a long time.
-Preaching on them yesterday, I departed from the consensus of the Fathers in my interpretation.
-The Fathers all interpret the tower as Christian perfection.
-Thus Cornelius a Lapide, after summarizing the Fathers concludes that it is better not to become Christian at all if one is not willing to give up everything.
+In the usual interpretation the tower refers Christian perfection.
+Thus Cornelius a Lapide concludes that it is better not to become Christian at all if one is not willing to give up everything.
 Although I was taken in by this initially, I now think that this cannot possibly be right.
-For if it was no-one could become a Christian.
+For if it was no one could become a Christian.
 Who looking at his resources can really says that he has enough to build that tower?
 And we don’t have a choice; we are commanded to become Christian.
 (As Notburga points out.)